“Hello everyone, it's me again, I sell tea to support my family!”.

 Mr. Tung's videos about selling tea are watched by many people.

-Every day, Mr. Tung regularly makes 10-12 different fruit teas, all priced at 25,000 VND/cup.
+Every day, Mr. Tung regularly makes 10-12 different fruit teas, priced at 25,000 VND/cup.
 On average, every 2 weeks, he introduces a new type of tea to attract customers.
-The two best-selling products are tropical tea and mango passion fruit tea.
+The two best-selling dishes are tropical tea and mango passion fruit tea.
 The recipes are all created by Mr. Tung himself.

 Mr. Tung said he is from the North, after getting married he moved to the South to start a career, and has experienced many different jobs.

 "I started selling this tea cart in March this year.
-At that time, my wife had just given birth to a baby and I had just quit my job, so the financial pressure was huge.
+At that time, my wife had just given birth to a baby, and I had just quit my job, so the financial pressure was huge.
 I took the cart for a spin in the blazing sun.
 Suddenly, I had the idea to try selling refreshing drinks," Mr. Tung recalled.

 "At that time, I was really stressed and tired from lack of sleep and constant thinking, but now I feel like all the efforts were worth it," Tung confided.

 To have a delicious and beautiful cup of tea, in addition to the fresh fruit, you also have to pay attention to how to brew the tea.
 The tea is brewed at the right temperature and time so that it is not too weak or too bitter.
-The shaking and mixing of fruit juice during the brewing process must also follow the right ratio so that the finished product has a beautiful tea color, has the characteristic smell of fruit but still does not overwhelm the gentle aroma of the tea.
+The shaking and mixing of fruit juice during the brewing process must also be in the right proportion so that the finished product has a beautiful tea color, has the characteristic smell of fruit but still does not overwhelm the gentle aroma of the tea.

 The shop opens from 10am to 10pm.
 To prepare enough fresh fruit, Mr. Tung usually goes to the wholesale market in Thu Duc City before 1am.
 Depending on the season, the types of fruit will be different, but there are no less than 10 types.